-Investments in associates and joint ventures are accounted for using the equity method.
 Interests in joint operations are accounted for by recognising the Group's assets (including its share of any assets held jointly), its liabilities (including its share of any liabilities incurred jointly), its revenue from the sale of its share of the output arising from the joint operation, its share of revenue from the sale of the output by the joint operation and its expenses (including its share of expenses incurred jointly).

-Any goodwill or fair value adjustment attributable to the Group's share in the associate or joint venture is not recognised separately and is included in the amount recognised as investment.
+Any goodwill or fair value adjustment attributable to the Group's share in the associate or joint venture is not recognised separately and is included in the carrying amount of the investment, and is neither amortised nor individually tested for impairment.